hamidrezafahimi/insutiples/git/Branches.md

 git rev-parse --abbrev-ref HEAD
 ```

-If the output is head, then you'r on no branch.
+If the output is HEAD, then you'r on no branch.

 #### Create a new branch